University Library, University of Illinois at Urbana-Champaign

 Teaching with Digital Content (Cultural Heritage Community)

 Sanborn map of Urbana, Illinois.
-Shows the area bordered by Broad on the west side and by S. Race on the east side.
+Shows the area bordered by Broad on the west side and S. Race on the east side.
+Includes the Columbian Hotel.

 Sanborn Map, Urbana, Illinois